-Connecting with our diverse customer base
+Connecting with all our customers

 MGE is committed to serving and connecting with our richly diverse communities through a myriad of partnerships and engagement strategies.
-To help us stay connected with our evolving multicultural customer base, MGE's Residential and Community Services team develops culturally competent digital resources that integrate social media, web content and videos to serve our communities of color.
-MGE also partners with local groups and organizations to connect with Spanishand Hmong-speaking customers.
+To help us stay connected with our evolving multicultural customer base, MGE's Residential and Community Services team develops culturally competent digital resources that integrate social media, web content and videos to serve all our communities.
+MGE also partners with local groups and organizations to connect with customers of different languages and cultures.
 At livinginbalancemadison.com, MGE shares stories and videos from our Residential and Community Services team, community leaders, customers and local businesses about what it means to be sustainable and how MGE is working together with customers to meet shared sustainability goals.